dctech/speaking/README.md

 ### About the Repo

 This is a joint project by some DC Tech organizers.
 If you have an idea for improving the repo or want your meetup group to participate, feel free to submit a pull request or leave an issue with the `meta` label!

+#### Technical Setup
+Meetup group admins (or anyone) can get notified about potential talks by "watching" the repo (next to "star" and "fork").

+To help people fill out talk-submission and talk-request issues in a consistent way, we use [GitHub Issue Templates](https://help.github.com/articles/about-issue-and-pull-request-templates/).

+We also have two Probot scripts that auto-respond to issues for us.
+We use the [Auto-comment Probot](https://probot.github.io/apps/auto-comment/) to welcome people who submit a talk-issue.
+We use the [Stale Probot](https://probot.github.io/apps/stale/) to close talk-issues that are very old and not recently touched.

+You can see the config for each of these in our [.github](https://github.com/dctech/speaking/tree/master/.github) folder.